CooganKoerts/solar-coffee/README.md

 I originally worked the tutorial for this from a Udemy course.
 I am now using this project as a way to study for my AWS Associate Dev certification by trying to use the AWS Services for this application and get it all hosted and working.

+# TODO
+1. Deploy project onto EC2 instance in a PUBLIC subnet
+2. Create a new RDS postgres DB in a PRIVATE subnet

 # Postgres helpful commands

 * Creating a User & DB.